Update: The final report is due to be published in the week ending 5 June. Please see below for more information.

 - Submit material to the literature review: The consultation will review existing published accounts of the experience of civil court users during this time.
 If you or your organisation have published any relevant material (guidance, blog posts, opinion pieces), or if you have findings from a survey you would be happy to share, please email: consultation@theLEF.org

-- Join the remote consultation meeting: A virtual consultation meeting will be held on 11 May at 5pm – reserve your place on the EventBrite website.
+- Join the remote consultation meeting: A virtual consultation meeting will be held on 11 May at 5pm – reserve your place on the EventBrite website (external link, opens in a new tab).

 If you have any other feedback you would like to raise, or would prefer to contribute by email, or telephone please email: consultation@theLEF.org